umarhassan-mitodl/sts.011-fall-2007/content/pages/syllabus.md

 ## Plagiarism

 Finally, a word about plagiarism.
 The MIT website says this about plagiarism: "Plagiarism is a very serious offense.
 If it is found that you have plagiarized — deliberately or inadvertently — you may face serious consequences.
 In some instances, plagiarism has meant that students have had to leave the institutions where they were studying.
-MIT addresses plagiarism and its consequences in [Policies and Procedures, section 10.](https://policies-procedures.mit.edu/academic-misconduct-and-dishonesty/procedures-dealing-student-academic-dishonesty) The best way to avoid plagiarism is to [cite your sources](http://libguides.mit.edu/citing) - both within the body of your paper and in a bibliography of sources you used at the end of your paper."
+MIT addresses plagiarism and its consequences in {{% resource_link "00270a7a-a24d-45c5-9322-c28295324e72" "Policies and Procedures, section 10." %}} The best way to avoid plagiarism is to {{% resource_link "679876c2-edf8-4ccb-921c-21c6dc678ab9" "cite your sources" %}} - both within the body of your paper and in a bibliography of sources you used at the end of your paper."

-See "Academic Integrity at the Massachusetts Institute of Technology: A Handbook for Students" (July 2007) for an excellent overview of these issues. ([PDF](http://web.mit.edu/academicintegrity/handbook/handbook.pdf))
+See "Academic Integrity at the Massachusetts Institute of Technology: A Handbook for Students" (July 2007) for an excellent overview of these issues. ({{% resource_link "4b648cbe-ead8-4511-9fda-50ef677d488e" "PDF" %}})

 ## Calendar